osg-htc/operations/docs/external-oasis-repos.md

 Requests to Change the URL of an External Repository
 ----------------------------------------------------

 If there is a request to change the URL of an external repository, update the registered value in OIM for the VO in `OASIS Repo URLs`.
+Tell the requester that it is ready 15 minutes after OIM is updated.

 Requests to Remove an External Repository
 -----------------------------------------